kusterlu/publish/README.txt

 derived from econometrics was applied to disect participants' sentiments from the events in their life.

 The M.Sc. thesis was honored as best dissertation of the Master-programme, and received the LSE's Rob-Farr award.
-In the respective folder you will find the R-code for the data-pipeline and analysis, as well as the M.Sc. thesis.
+In the respective folder you will find the R-code for the data-pipeline and analysis, as well as the M.Sc. thesis itself.